Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Data

 \subsection{The XCS-SV cluster sample}

-The XCS-SV cluster sample is a product from the {\it XMM} Cluster Survey \citep{2011MNRAS.418...14L, 2012MNRAS.423.1024M, 2013AN....334..462V}, which searches for cluster candidates in the {\it XMM-Newton} archival data.
-The XCS-SV sample refers to the confirmed clusters from the DES-SV optical observations.
-The sample contains galaxy groups, low mass clusters and clusters as massive as $10^{15}\mathrm{M_\odot}$ to beyond redshift 1.
+The XCS-SV cluster sample is a product from the {\it XMM} Cluster Survey \citep{2011MNRAS.418...14L, 2012MNRAS.423.1024M, 2013AN....334..462V}, which searches for galaxy cluster candidates (extended X-ray emissions) in the {\it XMM-Newton} archival data.
+The X-ray selected cluster candidates (about 300 in number) are later confirmed with the DES-SV optical images, and have their photometric redshifts estimated using the DES-SV photometric data set.
+The XCS-SV sample contains galaxy groups, low mass clusters and clusters as massive as $10^{15}\mathrm{M_\odot}$ to beyond redshift 1.
 Selection and confirmation methods of the sample, as well as the cluster photometric redshift measurements are reviewed in \citet[][henceforth referenced as Z16]{2016ApJ...816...98Z}.
-The sample used in this paper are expanded from that in Z16 after finalizing the input data and selection methods.
+The sample used in this paper are expanded from that in Z16 after finalizing the input X-ray data.
+We make use of only the clusters of which the mass uncertainties, derived from the X-ray temperature measurements, are less than 0.4 dex.

 Since this paper evaluates luminosity function with the $z$-band photometry, we eliminate clusters above redshift 1.05 for which the rest-frame 4000\AA~break of RS galaxies have shifted out of DES $z-$band coverage (sensitive to $\sim$8500~\AA ).
 We only use clusters located in DES-SV regions with the analysis magnitude ranges (above characteristic magnitude $+ $ 2 mag) above the completeness limits (Section~\ref{sec:sva1_gold}).
-The paper works with 94 clusters in total, which are listed in Appendex~\ref{sec:sample_table}, Table~\ref{tbl:clusters}.
+The paper works with 93 clusters in total, which are listed in Appendex~\ref{sec:sample_table}, Table~\ref{tbl:clusters}.
 In Figure~\ref{fig:redshift_mass}, we show the redshifts, masses, and mass uncertainties of the analyzed clusters.

-The cluster masses and uncertainties are derived with X-ray temperature based on a literature $T_X - M$ relation \citep{2013ApJ...778...74K} (see details also in Z16). $R_{200}$ is derived from $M_{200}$.
+The cluster masses and uncertainties are derived from X-ray temperature based on a literature $T_X - M$ relation \citep{2013ApJ...778...74K} (see details also in Z16). $R_{200}$ is derived from $M_{200}$.